perwin/pyimfit/docs/overview.rst

    image-reduction pipeline).

--  Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model using a true Poisson model (rather than the Gaussian approximation to Poisson statistics that's used in the χ2 approaches).
-This is particularly apt when individual data pixel values are low.
+-  Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that's used in the χ2 approaches).
+This is particularly appropriate when individual data pixel values are low.

 You can also tell the ``Imfit`` object useful things about the data
-values: what A/D gain conversion was applied, any Gaussian read noise, any constant background value that was previously subtracted from the data image, etc.
+values: what A/D gain conversion was applied, any Gaussian read noise, any constant background value that was previously subtracted from the data image, etc. (You do not need to do this if you are supplying your own noise/errror array.)

 Whatever you chose, you can specify this as part of the call to ``loadData``, e.g.